bilus/qudy/README.md

 ```

 Import `github.com/bilus/qudy` and pass the template as `src []byte`.
 `Compile` returns the generator's formatted Go source and an error.
+It does not
+run the generator.

+## Further examples

+- [stringer](examples/stringer): a complete enum generator and `go generate` integration.
+- [enums](examples/enums): several output files from one template.
+- [sumtype](examples/sumtype): a larger generator that reads Go source.

+The name stands for “quick and dirty quasiquoting”: quote the code you want to
+produce, and insert Go values where it varies.